 Appreciation for the Arts is fostered right from the beginning with participation in music, drama and art classes.

-Opportunities for students to develop public speaking skills through our student led daily Opening Assembly, our annual Oratorical Competition, and 2 whole school concerts.
+Opportunities for students to develop public speaking skills through our student led daily Opening Assembly, our annual Oratorical Competition, and 2 school wide concerts (winter/spring).

 Access to a variety of learning environments and technology to enhance their development